jkaps9/weather-application/README.md

 - [ ] Dark/light mode themes
 - [ ] PWA capabilities

+TODO:

+- [ ] updating units updates the hourly forecast back to the first day, but does not reset the selected item in the dropdown

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 ## Where to find everything